santisoler/website/about.md

 - Neovim text editor.

-When I'm not researching, teaching or coding I like to spend time outdoors doing rock climbing, trekking and mountaineering, biking or kayaking.
+When I'm not researching or coding I like to spend time outdoors doing rock climbing, trekking and mountaineering, biking or kayaking.
+I consider myself an amateur photographer as well.

 # Education